nexiuhm/HealingSim-ES6/README.md

       - APPLY_PERODIC_HEAL   ( tick callback ( if the tick needs to be recalculated every time )
       - APPLY_PERODIC_DAMAGE
       - APPLY_MOD_STAT ( modifies a stat, usually temporary ) f.ex reduces damage taken by 20%

+##### First release goals for now:

+- A demo boss,
+- Auras working, and can be picked up by the UI to display correct icons. ( if someone has Power Word: shield on them, it should show )
+- Priest (discipline) working ok,
+- Menu screen ( even if most of the options are unavaible )
+- Game over screen